Andrek01/AlexaCamProxy4P3/README.md

 3. [Plugin - Configuration](#config) <sup><span style="color:red"> **Neu**</sup>
 4. [Network - Configuration](#network) <sup><span style="color:red"> **Neu**</sup>
 	- [Setup A](#SetupA) - household typical network and infrastructure using existing certificate
-	- [Setup B](#SetupB) - household typical network and infrastructure using new Domain and certificate
+	- [Setup B](#SetupB) - household typical network and infrastructure using new Domain and certificate (still searching for supporting DnyDNS-Provider)
 	- [Setup C](#SetupC) - Setup with a official Domain or a DynDNS-Domain which allows you to create Sub-Domains and a working NameServer in your LAN
 5. [Web Interface](#webinterface) <sup><span style="color:red"> **Neu**</sup>
 6. [Testsocket](#testsocket) <sup><span style="color:red"> **Neu**</sup>